radiant-rstats/docs/basics/app/compare_props.md

 ### Technical notes

 * Radiant uses R's `prop.test` function to compare proportions.
 When one or more expected values are small (e.g., 5 or less) the p.value for this test is calculated using simulation methods.
-When this occurs it is recommended to rerun the test using _Basics > Cross-tab_ and evaluate if some cells may have an expected value below 1.
+When this occurs it is recommended to rerun the test using _Basics > Tables > Cross-tabs_ and evaluate if some cells may have an expected value below 1.
 * For one-sided tests (i.e., `Less than` or `Greater than`) critical values must be obtained by using the normal distribution in the probability calculator and squaring the corresponding Z-statistic.

 ### Multiple comparison adjustment